Have You Ever Been Told You Were Needy?

 What is it that precipitates needy behavior?

-4- Being in a relationship with someone who is not capable of meeting your needs and therefore, as a result of their feeling inadequate, use the excuse that it was your fault for needing too much.
+4 - Being in a relationship with someone who is not capable of meeting your needs and therefore, as a result of their feeling inadequate, using the excuse that it was your fault for needing too much.
 Sometimes they break up with you before you leave them.

 So what do you do when you're that "needy" person?

-5- Take the best possible care of yourself and prepare for the hits in life and the inevitable encounter with yuckie people.
+5 - Take the best possible care of yourself and prepare for the hits in life and the inevitable encounter with yucky people.

-3- living life on the same page.
-You both agree on the important things in both your lives.
-You both agree on the time frame and place of how and where your lives are heading .
+3 - Living life on the same page.
+You both agree on the important things in both of your lives.
+You both agree on how and where your lives are heading.

 So if you find yourself feeling needy, you need to self reflect—are you with the right person and are you where you should be?
 And be sure to be nice to yourself.
 "Needy" just might lead you to where you really need to be.